The Big Old Ugly Green Frog

 Never had the boys seen such a frog; he was huge, about the size of an ape, and he looked sad.

-The big old ugly green frog sat on a giant lily pad wiping at gooey frog tears.
+The big old ugly green frog sat on a log that had somehow fallen across the path.
+He wiped at gooey frog tears that streamed from his bulbous eyes atop his head.
 The boys had never seen such sad eyes.
 The eyes didn’t seem amphibian to them.
 They seemed almost human.

 “What’s wrong big green frog?”
-Max asked.
-He was too polite to call him old and ugly.
+Max, a dark-haired boy in a white windbreaker and blue jeans, asked.
+Max was too polite to call him old and ugly.

 “Ribbit,” answered the frog.